 - Impacts of climate volatility

-- Changes to the local environmental setting (development/designation of Conservation areas/development of flood defenses etc.)
+- Changes to the local environmental setting (development/designation of Conservation areas/development of flood defences etc.)

 - Fuel/raw material prices – international pressures, domestic market pressures government taxation regime, etc.